THE VILLAGE COMPANY 360 GLOSSARY

-What we mean by certain terms we use.
+Here’s what we mean by certain terms we use

 “Big-V” Village (or formal village):